-- 1. Interest is computed on net amount of composite tax on line 10 paid after the 15th day of the third month following the end of the partnership's taxable year.
-Interest is calculated from the day following the due date for payment of composite tax to the actual date the balance is paid with the IT-65 return. - 2.
-Interest on use tax is calculated on the amount of use tax on line 10 which is paid after the original due date of the IT-65 return.
+1. Interest is computed on the net amount of the composite tax on line 10 paid after the 15th day of the third month following the end of the partnership's taxable year.
+Interest is calculated from the day following the due date for payment of the composite tax to the actual date the balance is paid with the IT-65 return.

+2. Interest on use tax is calculated on the amount of use tax on line 10 that is paid after the original due date of the IT-65 return.

-Contact the Department for the current rate of interest charged by calling (317) 233-4015, or visit our Web site at www.in.gov/dor/reference and get Departmental Notice 3.
+Contact the Department for the current rate of interest charged by calling (317) 233-4015 or visiting our Web site at www.in.gov/dor/3618.htm and getting Departmental Notice #3.

 Line 12.
-Enter total penalty due.
-Penalty is 10 percent of the amount (but not less than \$5) of any composite tax due on line 10 paid after the 15th day of the third month following the end of the partnership's taxable year.
-(See caution note on line 11.)
-Penalty, which equals the greater of 10 percent of the amount of use tax on line 10 or \$5, is still due on use tax paid after the original due date of the return.
+Enter the total penalty due.
+The penalty for late payment is 10 percent of the amount (but not less than \$5) of any composite tax due on line 10 paid after the 15th day of the third month following the end of the partnership's taxable year.
+(See the caution note on line 11.)
+The penalty, which equals the greater of 10 percent of the amount of use tax on line 10 or \$5, is still due on use tax paid after the original due date of the return.

-If a return showing no liability on line 7 is filed late, penalty for failure to file by the due date will be \$10 per day the return is past due, up to a maximum of \$250.
+If a return showing no liability on line 7 is filed late, the penalty for failure to file by the due date is \$10 per day the return is past due, up to a maximum of \$250.

-There is also a separate \$10 penalty assessed on each Schedule IN K-1 information return that is filed late.
+In addition, a separate \$10 penalty is assessed on each Schedule IN K-1 information return that is filed late.

-Note: Effective for taxable years beginning after Dec.
-31, 2007, a penalty of \$500 will be assessed the partnership that fails to file a composite return for all of its nonresident partners (PL 211-2007 SEC.
-27, 44, 58 and SEA 500 SEC.
+Line 13.
+A penalty of \$500 is assessed to any partnership that fails to file a composite return for all its nonresident partners (PL 211-2007 SEC.
 27, 44, 58).
+If you fail to include all your nonresident partners on your composite return, please remit that penalty here.